deuxfleurs-org/garage/script/jepsen.garage/README.md

 - For now, no failures with clock-scramble nemesis + partition nemesis -> TODO long test run

-- Failures were not yet achieved with only the layout reconfiguration nemesis, although they should be.
+- Does not seem to fail with the clock scrambler + partition + layout reconfiguation nemesis (>10 runs), although theoretically it could

-- TODO: failures should be achieved with `--scenario pr`?
-Even with 4 or 5 consecutive test runs, no failures were achieved, why?
-  (TODO: note down the run id of a failed run)
+TODO: make it fail!!!

 ## Investigating (and fixing) errors